nehasave22/Hybrid-Protocol-MBTA-Agentic-System/readme.md

 **What it does:**
 - Registers 3 agents with semantic descriptions
-- Enables dynamic agent discovery
+- Enables dynamic agent discovery via NANDA registry
+- Exchange Agent discovers agents at runtime (not hardcoded)
 - Sets agent status to "alive"

 ---